deis/example-guestbook-wercker/README.md

 The example consists of:

-- A web frontend which is installed as a Deis Workflow App
+- A web frontend which is installed as a Deis Workflow
 - And a back-end [Redis](http://redis.io/) `master` (for storage) with a replicated set of Redis `slaves`
 - Integration with [Wercker](http://wercker.com) for Continuous Deployment of your App's docker image